 After leaving Sighisoara, we will head to Biertan, to visit the fortified church.
 Raised in the 16th century, in the late gothic style, the church is part of one of the most complex defence systems in rural Transylvania: 3 layers of defence walls, bastions, towers.
 Inside the church, the visitors can admire the largest polyptych altar in Transylvania and an interesting collection of Turkish carpets and guilds flags.
 Moreover, the lock of the sacristy door, made in 1515 is an example of the local locksmiths’ craftsmanship, securing the door to the wall in 15 points.

 At the end of the day, we will arrive in Sibiu, where we will spend the night.

 Distance: 240 km, driving time: 3.5 hours

 Today we will visit the largest gothic castle in Transilvania: Corvin Castle.
 Built in the 15th century, the castle was the residence of the governor of Transylvania, Ioan Corvin and his son, Mathias Corvin, who was one of the greatest kings Hungary had.
-Perched on a rock, the castle impresses the visitors from the first sight with its drawbridge laid over a rushing river, the gothic decorations of the windows or the pointing towers.
+Perched on a rock, the castle impresses visitors from first sight with its drawbridge laid over a rushing river, the gothic decorations of the windows or the pointing towers.

-After visiting the castle, we will return to Sibiu, where we will dedicate the afternoon to explore the old town.
+After visiting the castle, we will return to Sibiu, where we will dedicate the afternoon to exploring the old town.
 During the guided walking tour we will see the most important touristic attractions and architectural sights: The Lutheran Cathedral, the Liars Bridge, the Small Square, the Council Tower, the Large Square and the medieval fortifications.
 If time permits, and you’re interested, we can have a tour of the farmer’s market, for an introduction on Romanian vegetables, fruits, spices, cheese and meat cuts.